 iOS at Scale(ish)

 NOTE: The session video unfortunately lacks the first part of the recording.
 We thought that it’s still better to share the rest of the talk.
-For the first set of slides, we refer to the slide deck PDF.

 My company has one of the largest mobile engineering teams in Boston with more than 60 iOS and 20 Android engineers, and we are continuing to grow.
 As we grew, we encountered scaling problems that impacted our entire mobile team.
 Our transition to Swift, while having many benefits, caused high compile times to become a bottleneck for our developers.
 Our codebase had become a monolith, with many parts intertwined and tangled.
 Code ownership and code quality were tough to measure, define, and keep consistent.
 Additionally, our organization was expanding beyond our flagship app, which meant we needed ways to efficiently share code across the platform.